Mike Larabee is entering his third season at the helm of the FIU softball program and boasts over two decades of collegiate coaching experience.

-Larabee joins the Panthers after serving the previous two seasons (2020-21) as an assistant coach at the University of Maryland, where he helped guide the Terps to their best record, as well as their first winning season since joining the Big Ten Conference.
+Larabee joined the Panthers after serving the previous two seasons (2020-21) as an assistant coach at the University of Maryland, where he helped guide the Terps to their best record, as well as their first winning season since joining the Big Ten Conference.

 While in College Park, Larabee’s guidance helped Jaeda McFarland become the first player in Maryland program history to be honored as the Big Ten Freshman of the Year.
 During the abbreviated 2020 season, Larabee guided the Terps to a 12-11 nonconference record.